 For Sumatran tigers, which historically favored lowland forests (Fig. 4), the mountains present an interesting dichotomy.
 Although they provide the big cat with greater refuge from human disturbance, montane habitats generally do not support prey populations as robust as those in the rich, alluvial floodplains of the lowlands.
 I immediately suspected a depauperate prey base in these rugged areas which, as I witnessed during fieldwork, were often frequented by local hunters (for food) and outside poachers (to supply the rampant, illegal wildlife trade).
 Tiger prey–especially deer– is critical for tiger reproduction, survival, and recovery.

 Figure 4.
 The lowland forests of Sumatra are mostly degraded and deforested, typically converted to agriculture such as the rice paddy pictured here.

 Thus, in collaboration with Universitas Syiah Kuala, a main research objective is to assess the status of prey populations in the montane forests.
 The most effective and cost-efficient way to do this is with camera-traps, which facilitate systematic inventories of wildlife communities.
 Fortunately, before the COVID-19 suspension, our project field teams (Figs. 5–7) managed to install numerous cameras at elevations ranging from 603–2622 meters (1,978 – 8,602 feet) (Figs. 8–10).
 With the rest of the world at a collective standstill, these cameras continue to operate, day by day, click by click.
 Over the next several months, they will serve as our eyes in the forest.

 Figure 5.
-Field team in South Aceh.
+The field team in South Aceh.

 Figure 6.
-Field team in Central Aceh.
+The field team in Central Aceh.

 Figure 7.
-Field team in Aceh Besar.
+The field team in Aceh Besar.

 Figure 8.
 Field team during a trek through montane rainforest in Central Aceh.